danlin0226/InStock/README.md

 # InStock

 InStock is a full-stack warehouse inventory management application built with React, Express, NodeJS, and MYSQL.
-This agile team project was managed with Jira.
+This was an agile team project managed with Jira.

 ## Table of Contents